YousufSSyed/Raindrop.io-Scripts/README.md

+(The documentation is outdated, idk when I'll update it.)
 # Raindrop.io-Scripts
 Python scripts to interact with the raindrop.io Bookmarking Service.
 They require python-raindropio, which can be installed like so: